reanahub/reana-cluster/docs/developerguide.rst

 -------------------------------------------

-If you want to use latest ``master`` branch of REANA components and have the code directly editable within pods, you can use ``reana-cluster-dev.yaml``.
+If you want to use latest ``master`` branch of REANA components and have the code directly editable within pods, you can use ``reana-cluster-latest.yaml`` (in production-like conditions) or ``reana-cluster-dev.yaml`` (in development-like conditions with the debugger and live editing of component sources).

 1. Clone the REANA component under ``$HOME/reana/sources`` directory on your laptop.